jmdvinodjmd/LIBS2ML/README.md

 Contact us
 ======================
 This library is a work in progress so any questions and suggestions are welcomed.
-Please send your emails to: anujs@pu.ac.in and cc to jmdvinodjmd@gmail.com
+Please send your emails to: anujs AT pu.ac.in and cc to jmdvinodjmd AT gmail.com